What Is Copy Editing? What Book Authors Need to Know

 A copy editor completes a style sheet for the author or publisher as part of their work.
 Yes, you need a style sheet.

 A style sheet not only helps to eliminate future errors.
-It is instructive for authors and it can help with books that are indexed.
+It can help authors become better writers, and it can make proofreading and indexing easier and more effective.

 Copy editing vs. Line Editing